Our House

 Paper wasps normally go about their business pretty much unnoticed.
 Most native (US) species make relatively small nests and locate them in out-of-the-way places.
 They are not aggressive so there is little threat of swarming.
 Paper wasps are excellent predators and unlike some scavenger yellowjackets are not interested in our picnic food.

-European paper wasps are not typical paper wasps
+The European paper wasp is not a typical paper wasp

 The European paper wasp is not native to North America.
 It arrived in the New World sometime before 1981 appearing first in Massachusetts and has since spread westward now occurring as far west as California, Oregon and Washington.
 Its native range is Europe to China and is the most common paper wasp in Western Europe.

-Because it is not native, the European paper wasp has experienced "ecological release" typical of other invader species that arrive without their own native predators and parasites.
+Because it is not native, the European paper wasp has experienced so-called "ecological release" typical of other invasive species that arrive without their own native predators and parasites.
 This has resulted in a rapid geographical spread and large populations where this wasp occurs.

 European paper wasp queen

 European paper wasp queen (about the size of a US Lincoln penny).
 Note yellowjacket-like coloration.
-Photo by JD DeAngelis copyright 2005 www.calyphoto.com.
+Photo by JD DeAngelis.

 European paper wasp nest

 Open nest structure with exposed cells that is typical of paper wasps.
-Compare to the closed (enclosed cells) structure of yellowjacket nests.
-Photo by JD DeAngelis copyright 2005 www.calyphoto.com.
+Photo by JD DeAngelis.

 Life history of paper wasps